sourcegraph/about/content/blogposts/2023/sourcegraph-5.0.md

 <Badge link="https://docs.sourcegraph.com/admin/external_service" text="Code Hosts" color="violet" size="small" />
 #### Improved support for the Azure DevOps code host

 Sourcegraph customers will now be able to bring their Azure DevOps repositories into their Sourcegraph instance.
-Sourcegraph will sync specified repositories from the customers’ Azure DevOps organizations or projects, and Sourcegraph will also respect and enforce permissions from Azure DevOps, ensuring that only users with access rights to repositories are allowed to access them.
+Sourcegraph will sync specified repositories from the customers’ Azure DevOps organizations or projects also respect and enforce permissions from Azure DevOps, ensuring that only users with access rights to repositories are allowed to access them.
 Batch Changes will now also support Azure DevOps code hosts and repositories.

 <a href="https://docs.sourcegraph.com/admin/external_service/azuredevops" className="not-italic flex items-center mb-sm">Docs<OpenInNewIcon className="ml-xxs" size={18} /></a>
 <br />